Research on Ethics

 The Ukleja Center for Ethical Leadership seeks to be a leader in research on ethical leadership, both in the academic and practitioner arenas.

-In Fall 2013, faculty will be invited to apply for the center's new ethics research grants.
+In Winter 2014, faculty will be invited to apply for the center's new ethics research grants.
 For more information, please contact Dr. Brenda Freshman, Director of Research.

 Examples of future research projects might include: an integrated theory of ethical behavior; impact studies of corporate social responsibility programs; developing and validating instruments for measuring ethical behavior in organizations; and the relationship between ethical behavior and organizational culture, conflict management, and individual courage.

 In addition, the Ukleja Center has established a partnership with the Long Beach Business Journal, which has featured a number of articles on ethics.
 CSULB faculty, members of the Ukleja Center's Governing Council, and local community leaders are invited to submit articles for the series.